milojezek/codewars-solutions/README.md

 # Codewars Solutions

 This repo contains my own solutions to tasks on [Codewars](https://www.codewars.com/).
 Posting them here just helps me to stick to my habit of solving at least one kata (a code challenge) every weekday.
-They are by no means intended for anyone looking for solutions to katas and cheating.
+They are by no means intended for cheating.